Make Your Mark

 Chicano Student Programs

 Founded nearly 50 years ago through the efforts of students, staff, faculty, and community members, Chicano Student Programs (CSP) is a home away from home for Chicanx/Latinx students at UCR.
 By offering a range of range of resources and programming throughout the year, CSP aims to develop a positive environment for Chicanx/Latinx students at UCR and also educate the campus as a whole about the community and its cultures.
 Through the Chicano Link Peer Mentor Program new first-year and transfer students are paired with a trained peer mentor who supports them in their transition to life at UCR.
 With annual events like the Día de los Muertos Celebration, Semana de la Mujer, and Semana de la Raza, CSP hosts guest speakers, workshops, film screenings, music performances, and more.
 Each academic year concludes with the CSP-hosted Raza Grad, honoring the achievements of graduating Chicanx/Latinx students.
 UCR was the first UC campus to have a Chicanx/Latinx graduation ceremony.

-At UCR, about 91.2% of undergraduates receive some form of financial aid and about 70% of those who receive financial aid have their full fees covered by grants and/or scholarships.
+In 2020–21, 87% of UCR undergraduate students who applied received some form of financial aid, and 98% of financial aid recipients received gift-aid (grants and/or scholarships).
 The Financial Aid office provides you information on scholarships, grants, loans and work-study to pay for college now, and offers Financial Wellness programming that can help you make smart choices for managing your money now and planning for the future.
 CSP can connect you with scholarship opportunities.

 Health & Wellness